yugabyte/platform-go-client/docs/PerformanceRecommendationFilter.md

 NewPerformanceRecommendationFilterWithDefaults instantiates a new PerformanceRecommendationFilter object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetCreatedInstantBefore

+`func (o *PerformanceRecommendationFilter) GetCreatedInstantBefore() int64`

+GetCreatedInstantBefore returns the CreatedInstantBefore field if non-nil, zero value otherwise.

+### GetCreatedInstantBeforeOk

+`func (o *PerformanceRecommendationFilter) GetCreatedInstantBeforeOk() (*int64, bool)`

+GetCreatedInstantBeforeOk returns a tuple with the CreatedInstantBefore field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCreatedInstantBefore

+`func (o *PerformanceRecommendationFilter) SetCreatedInstantBefore(v int64)`

+SetCreatedInstantBefore sets CreatedInstantBefore field to given value.

 ### GetCustomerId